geocryology/GeoCryoLabPy/README.md

 1. Connect to all needed devices
 2. Send configuration data if necessary
 3. In a loop, continuously read data and if necessary update configurations (like bath temperature)
+4. At the end of the script, disconnect from all devices.
+This will usually happen automatically, but it is a good habit to call disconnect() when finished with a device.

 ## Agilent4395A.py - Frequency Response Analyzer